Khushibhansali/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+Yes, we initially thought it would be more attentive to the changes in color while doing regular activities throughout the day.
+However, we recieve so many notifications throughout the day, it is hard to go through everything and remember to do everything.
+Additionally, some users prefer to minimize screentime as much as possible.
+Therefore, we think it would be an additional effort to constantly glance at the interactive device to verify whether the noise pollution we are exposed to exceeds the recommended upper limit.
+We have considered incorporating audio notifications but that defeats the purpose since calling the user's attention if the noise levels are close to reaching those that could cause further hearing damage.
+The device should make greater and greater efforts to alert the user if the noise level continues to intensify past the safe limits.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+We have considered notifying the user of an unhealthy increase in noise level through vibrations?
+Furthermore, we want to explorw how an interactive device could also help mitigate the adverse consequences of noise pollution by dampening the noise pollution if the decibels measured exceed a certain threshold.
+For example, the Centers for Disease Control advises that prolonged exposure to noise above 70 dB starts to deteriorate one's hearing sensitivity.
+Additionally, noises above 120 dB result in immediate harm to the ears.

+Therefore, to reduce or eliminate harmful noise levels, the interactive device could generate anti-noise sounds to cancel or reduce the perceived noises of the environment.

 ## Part C. Prototype the device